 In the summer of 2017, the FIP has shown its ugly head in our campus (North campus of the Bosphorus University).
 We lost many cats (mostly kittens, but also a mother cat, her babies were already dead).
 I feared that my lovely boy would get sick, so I decided to take him home.
 It was a hard decision because I already have 4 cats at home, and they don’t like the newcomers.
 Anyway, I took Sarman to the vet for tests.
 Unfortunately, he was corona positive.
 My fur babies at home were negative.
 So I didn’t take the risk.

 Unfortunately, on August 21, 2017, I realized something wrong with him.
 He was less active, eating less.
 First I thought it was temporary.
 But, on August 26, I decided to take him to vet.
 They first said that it was bacterial.
 I was hopeful.
 But, his condition was getting worse and worse.
-On September 5, the veterinary said that he was FIP.
+On September 5, the veterinary said that he’d developed FIP.
 Wet form.
 Terminal.
 Nothing could be done anymore.

 I took him back to the university on the same day.
 Because there was nothing the vet can do anymore.
 I wanted him by my side, in his last days.
 I wanted him to see the sky, the sun, the trees for a few days more.